-No more gas-powered cosy time in French bar terraces – it is time for the whole EU to follow suit
+No more gas-powered cosy times in French bar terraces – the whole EU should follow suit

 The issue is not new.
 At European Union level, country representatives and NGOs have discussed about introducing similar bans as part of the ecodesign and energy labelling regulations.
 But no action has been taken so far.
 The French move may be a landmark to show the way.